Griffin-Scott-Data/Griffin-Scott-Data/README.md

 Hello world!
 I am Griffin, Industrial Engineer and Data Analyst.
 I have an affinity for diving into data, developing insights, and then transforming those insights into measurable performance indicators and/or practical action items.

 ## Portfolio
 While you're here, feel free to take a look at my [portfolio](https://github.com/Griffin-Scott-Data/Griffin-s_Portfolio).
-I have completed numerous projects from DataCamp's online database.
+I have completed numerous projects from DataCamp's online database of real world projects.

 ## Skillset
 At a quick glance, here are some of the sharpest tools in my Industrial Engineer/Data Analyst toolkit: